-Henderson is a city located in Nevada.
-With a 2020 population of 330,084, it is the 2nd largest city in Nevada (after Las Vegas) and the 59th largest city in the United States.
-Henderson is currently growing at a rate of 3.07% annually and its population has increased by 28.07% since the most recent census, which recorded a population of 257,729 in 2010.
-Spanning over 107 miles, Henderson has a population density of 3,112 people per square mile.
+Henderson is a city located in Clark County Nevada.
+Henderson has a 2023 population of 328,516.
+Henderson is currently growing at a rate of 0.98% annually and its population has increased by 2.97% since the most recent census, which recorded a population of 319,055 in 2020.

 Henderson is located in Clark County and is approximately 16 miles away from Las Vegas.
 The city has in the past been named one of the safest cities in the country, as well as one of the best cities to live.
 Henderson is a thriving city that offers many opportunities and attractions, as well as its proximity to Nevada’s most exciting city.

 About 5.6% of the population lives under the federal poverty line.
 The city also has the 7th highest per-capita income in the country.
 Henderson has twice been ranked as one of the safest cities in the country, and it was also named one of the best cities in America by Bloomberg Businessweek.
 The top employer is the City of Henderson, which has almost 3,000 employees.
 St. Rose Dominican Hospital, Green Valley Ranch Resort and Spa, Sunset Station Hotel and Casino and the M Resort are also top employers that employ thousands of residents.